astral-sh/rye/README.md

 Rye is Armin's personal one-stop-shop for all his Python needs.
 It installs and manages Python installations, manages `pyproject.toml` files, installs and uninstalls dependencies, manages virtualenvs behind the scenes.
-It supports both monorepos as well as global tool installations.
+It supports monorepos and global tool installations.

 It is a wish of what Python was, with no guarantee to work for anyone else.
 It's an exploration, and it's far from perfect.